 You should always remember to get your diet and training regime on point first before considering trying any kind of supplement.

 That means making sure that you’re training hard, eating right and getting plenty of rest before considering any kind of supplementation.

-That said, if you’re able to combine the right lifestyle choices with a high quality testosterone booster, then you can expect to see some decent results.
+That said, if you’re able to combine the right lifestyle choices with a high quality supplement, then you can expect to see some decent results.